 - Multifocal IOLs may reduce dependency on glasses but might also result in reduced quality of vision, which may become worse in dim light or fog.
 They may also cause some visual side effects such as rings or circles around lights at night.
 It may be difficult to distinguish an object from a dark background, which will be more noticeable in areas with less light.
 Driving at night may be affected.

 - Any residual refractive error after surgery may need to be corrected with eyeglasses, contact lenses, refractive surgery, or replacement of the IOL.

 Specific intraocular lens (IOL) implant options

-Monofocal IOL: Monfocal, or single vision lenses, are the standard lenses that have been implanted at the time of routine cataract surgery for many years.
+Monofocal IOL: Monofocal, or single vision lenses, are the standard lenses that have been implanted at the time of routine cataract surgery for many years.
 These lenses take the place of your cataract and can help you see distant objects.
-However, these lenses will not correct astigmatism and will not correct near vision, so it is likely that you will need to wear glasses at least part-time for distance activities and full time for near work.
+However, these lenses will not correct astigmatism and will not correct near vision, so it is likely that you will need to wear glasses at least part-time for distance activities and full-time for near work.